unlock-protocol/unlock/unlock-protocol-com/blog/new-filters-members-page.md

 #### Token id

-This filter refers to token id, you will be able to filter by a specific token id.
+This filter refers to token id, the user will be able to filter by a specific token id.

 ![Filter by owner token id](/images/blog/new-filters-members-page/filter-by-token-id.png)